anoma/juvix-docs/docs/README.juvix.md

 <div markdown>

 Juvix is an open-source functional language with static typing and strict semantics.
 It is the programming language for the [Anoma][anoma]'s blockchain.
 The primary purpose of this language is to encode [Anoma's intents][anoma], enabling private and transparent execution through the [Abstract Resource Machine](https://art.anoma.net/list.html#paper-10498993) on the Anoma blockchain.

 Juvix, initially designed for Anoma, provides features typical of any high-level programming language with many more on the horizon.
-It can compile programs into native executable, WASM, and arithmetic circuits facilitating zero-knowledge proofs.
+It can compile programs into native executable, WASM, Cairo bytecode and arithmetic circuits facilitating zero-knowledge proofs.

 Stay tuned for Juvix updates!
 Follow us on [:material-twitter: Twitter][twitter] and join our [:fontawesome-brands-discord: Discord][Discord] community.